 At Monument, we connect you to a specialized physician and therapist to set attainable goals based on your medical history, lifestyle, and preferences.
 Goal setting is an important step in defining what success looks like, and putting together an action plan to get there.
 To start reflecting on if moderation or sobriety is best for you, check out these questions from a licensed therapist.

 AUD displays itself to varying degrees and during different stages of life.
 No one’s diagnosis looks identical to another.
 For example, some develop symptoms of AUD earlier in life, and others much later.
 Oftentimes, those who develop symptoms at a younger age aim to quit drinking alcohol in their twenties, and for those whose symptoms develop in their thirties and forties, AUD can easily go undetected.
-Stress hormones, which are common while navigating parenting, marriage, work, finances, and more, can be catalysts for the AUD genes to express themselves more strongly.
+Stress hormones, which are common while navigating parenting, marriage, work, finances, and more, can be catalysts for worsening someone’s drinking habits and potentially developing AUD.
 Someone who falls in this category may be asking themselves, Do you see what I have going on?
 Who wouldn’t develop a drinking habit!
 And that’s fair!
 But that doesn’t mean it’s not a problem and one that deserves attention.
 Partaking in heavy drinking can lead to an increased risk of alcohol poisoning, liver disease, and other health complications.
 There is no shame in acknowledging when your alcohol consumption has become unhealthy and getting support to make a change.

 If you’re feeling like your drinking habits have gotten out of control, it’s always good to check in with yourself and a physician and therapist specialized in treating AUD.
 At Monument, you can do that completely anonymously, and entirely online.

 It is incredibly common that people who are diagnosed with AUD experience other mental health conditions.
 According to Monument Advisor Laura Diamond, LMHC, EdM, MA: